Wednesday, 17th January 2018

 Jean gave an approving nod, leaning back slightly.

 "Yeah," he replied, finally setting his tablet aside.
-He propped his chin in his hand, studying her now.
+He propped his chin in his hand, studying her properly now.

-"You're the new captain for the girls' football team, right?"
+"You're the new Captain for the girls' football team, right?"

 She smirked.

-"Cor!
-You've done your homework, haven't you?
+"Ooh, you've done your homework, haven't you?
 Are you a bit impressed?"

 Jean narrowed her eyes, unsure whether to be intrigued or insulted.

 “Oh?
-Let’s hear it, then—what's the other reason for it?"
+Let’s hear it, then—what's the other reason?"

 Oscar’s grin was faint, more implied than visible.
 He leaned back further in his chair, arms crossed like a judge delivering a verdict.

-"That you two were an item."
+"That you two were a thing."

 Her groan was automatic, but somewhere beneath the surface, that familiar ache in her chest flickered again.